srilekhyat/Unit-Testing/README.md

 # Unit-Testing
-Unit Testing in Python using pytest and unittest for user-defined Range class
+Unit Testing in Python using pytest and unittest and in C++ using Google Test (GTest) for user-defined Range class

 ## Unit Testing